 - You can spend time on the school set by Sir Edmund Hillary in the Khumjung village and inspect the mountaineers preparing for the expeditions

-On the first day, trekkers begin their trip with a short decent of 3 to 4 hour to Phakding.
-After that it is an average of 5 hours walking each day, with a couple of long days of 7 to 8 hours.
+On the first day, trekkers begin their trip with a short descent of 3 to 4 hour to Phakding.
+After that, it is an average of 5 hours walking each day, with a couple of long days of 7 to 8 hours.

 Built into this trek is time to acclimatize before trekking to Everest Base Camp (5,364m) and the Everest viewpoint at Kalapatthar, with an altitude of over 5,500m.